Chuckles

 Chuckles are jelly candies coated with a light layer of sugar.
-They come in five flavors: cherry, lemon, lime, orange, and licorice.
+They come in five flavors: lime, orange, cherry, lemon, and licorice.
 Each package of Chuckles contains one piece of each flavor.
 The candies are made with corn syrup, sugar, modified and unmodified cornstarch, and natural and artificial flavors and colors.

+History

 The Chuckles brand was first produced in 1921 by Fred W. Amend.
 The only factory was in Danville, Illinois.
 Nabisco bought the Chuckles Company in 1970.
 A management buyout occurred in 1986, and the company was quickly acquired by Leaf.
 Leaf's US properties were sold to The Hershey Company in 1996 and the Chuckles trademark was licensed to Hershey.
 Hershey sub-licensed Chuckles to Farley's & Sathers in 2002, which later merged with Ferrara Pan in 2012 (also owned by Catterton Partners), forming the Ferrara Candy Company.
 The Chuckles trademark is currently owned by Iconic IP Interests, LLC.

-Also available are Chuckles Minis in classic flavors and occasional seasonal varieties.